christopherbaine/docks/README.md

-If you do wind up using this, I would love to hear from you!
+If you do use this for your project, I would love to hear from you!